 Check in with Yourself

-Sometimes what seemed like a realistic deadline at the time turns out not to be realistic at all.
+Sometimes what seemed like realistic writing deadlines at the time turns out not to be realistic at all.
 Check in with your progress and your deadlines every few weeks and reassess: are you making progress as planned?
 If not, why not?
 Take this as a chance to learn something about your own work habits and tendencies.
 Do you need to shift the deadlines?
 Do you need a better accountability system to keep you on track?
 Have priorities shifted, and do deadlines need to shift as well?
 Find what works to keep you writing, be real about your own limits, and those deadlines will be moments of celebration.